Wenszel/mern-ludo/README.md

 ```

-3. Add this URL to the /backend/credentials.js file
+3. Add this URL to the /backend/.env file (refer to .env.example)

 4. Perform these commands in the main directory: